silvanbrenner/camunda-csharp-client/csharp-client/docs/DecisionDefinitionApi.md

 <a name="getdecisiondefinitiondiagrambykey"></a>
 # **GetDecisionDefinitionDiagramByKey**
-> System.IO.Stream GetDecisionDefinitionDiagramByKey (string key)
+> FileParameter GetDecisionDefinitionDiagramByKey (string key)

 Get Diagram By Key